 Clemson University Libraries is committed to supporting its faculty community in their efforts to share the results of their research broadly, quickly, and openly.
 Often, this is accomplished by legally sharing accepted manuscripts through an institutional repository or academic social networking site.
 However, the Libraries also recognizes the important role fully open access journals play in the changing landscape of scholarly communication, as well as the economic realities authors face in choosing to make their works fully OA.

 This is a time of great experimentation in revenue generation for Open Access journals.
 In the spirit of the Compact for Open-Access Publishing (COPE), Clemson University Libraries recognizes “the need for a stable source of funding for publishers who choose to provide open access to their journals’ contents.”
 To concretely support fully Open Access publishers, the Libraries has committed to seeding a fund to underwrite the journal processing fees of Clemson University authors who choose to publish their research articles in peer-reviewed, reputable open-access journals, monographs, or conference proceedings.
-This program will be reviewed annually.

 This policy has been drafted based on the Compact for Open-Access Publishing Equity.